monicazng/knittingmachine/README.md

     `streamlit hello`
 5. Streamlit's Hello app should appear in a new tab in your web browser!
 To stop the Streamlit server, press ctrl-C.
-6. Create a local [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) of knittingmachine to your project directory:
+6. Create a local [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) of Knittingmachine to your project directory:

     `git clone https://github.com/monicazng/knittingmachine`
-7. Now you can use Python and Streamlit to run knittingmachine locally!
+7. Now you can use Python and Streamlit to run Knittingmachine locally!

     `streamlit run app.py`

-    A new tab in your web browser should pop up running knittingmachine locally!
+    A new tab in your web browser should pop up running Knittingmachine locally!

 Remember that this is app runs locally on your computer.